fuseio/fuse-wallet/README.md

 # Fuse Wallet

-The Fuse Wallet is a white-label wallet built on top of the Charge Wallet API as a demonstration of the powers of Wallet API.
+The Fuse Wallet is a white-label wallet built on top of the Charge Wallet API as a demonstration.

 The Fuse Wallet built upon the [charge_wallet_SDK](https://github.com/fuseio/charge_wallet_Sdk), which provides a gateway to the Wallet API.

 ## Features

-- Create a smart wallet contact for given phone number and public key
+- Creating a smart wallet contract for a given phone number and public key
-- Send & Receive ERC-20 & ERC-721
+- Sending & Receiving ERC-20 & ERC-721
+- Trading - A gateway to [voltage.finance](https://app.voltage.finance/) DEX
 - WalletConnect
-- Trade - gateway to [voltage.finance](https://app.voltage.finance/) DEX

 ## Architecture